poweroutlet2/mechinterp/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the UI.

 # Using Modal for GPU processing
+By default, the app will use the local GPU if available and fallback to the CPU.
+If you want to use a cloud GPU, you can set up Modal.
 Modal is a platorm that allows you to easily use GPUs on the cloud.
-It also has a pretty generous free tier.
-This can be useful for running some of the models or if you want to deploy this yourself.
+It has a generous free tier (for small projects like this).
+This can be useful if you do not have a local GPU or if you want to deploy the app yourself.

+Note: There is currently no rate limitting or authentication present in the API.
+Please consider this if you decide to upgrade from the Modal free tier.

-To run the api and utilize modal for GPU processing
+To start the api and utilize Modal for GPU processing
 1. Copy `.example.env` to `.env`:
     ```bash
     cd backend
     cp .example.env .env
     ```
-3. Create a modal account and set the `MODAL_TOKEN_ID` and `MODAL_TOKEN_SECRET` environment variables.
+3. Create a (Modal)[https://modal.com] account, create a new access token, and set the `MODAL_TOKEN_ID`, `MODAL_TOKEN_SECRET`, and `MODAL_WORKSPACE_NAME` environment variables in the `.env` file.
+You can find your workspace name in the Modal dashboard.

-4. Set the `USE_MODAL` and `MODAL_WORKSPACE_NAME` environment variables to `True` in the `.env` file.
-You can find your workspace name in the modal dashboard.
+4. Set the `USE_MODAL` environment variable to `True` in the `.env` file.

-5. Deploy the modal app:
+5. Deploy the Modal app:
     ```bash
     uv run python3 -m modal deploy modal_app.py
     ```